Godley/lanyon/_posts/2017-11-17-piwars-a-mentors-prologue.md

 1. Pull together code from mini tasks
 ```

 I stole elements of this plan from David Whale's school group timetable.
-Honestly, not done all that much on any of it just yet.
+Honestly, we haven't done all that much on any of it just yet.
 We discussed it during the call and we now have some more solid ideas on theme, decoration and specialty, but since all of them intermingle with each other it's difficult to say "let's do this, then this, then this"

 ## Have fun!
 Most importantly of all, have fun and don't beat yourself up over how much or how little time you're committing to mentoring.
 So long as it pulls together in the end and your little person or group of little people has a way of contacting you and you're not being **too** ambitious about what you're trying to achieve, it'll work out fine.